Malta PM Heads For Re-election Despite Corruption Fears - UrduPoint

 "The two leaders agree on many things.
 They all work for the same aim, but then who delivers?" said Rosanna Cutajar, a 42-year-old sales assistant, after voting in Valletta.

-Polls close at 10:00 pm (2100 GMT), with provisional results expected by lunchtime Sunday.
+Polls closed at 10:00 pm (2100 GMT), with provisional results expected by lunchtime Sunday.

 - Money in their pockets - Located off the coast of Sicily, Catholic-majority Malta is the smallest and most densely populated country in the European Union, with around 516,000 people living in 316 square kilometres (122 square miles).